 At the fund company level, iShares ETFs have taken the largest share of the ETF purchases, at $3.9 billion in flows.
 (BlackRock acts as the investment manager for the SMCCF; it credits the SMCCF for any management fees or securities-lending income that it would earn from iShares ETFs held in the facility.)
 At the bottom of the list, VanEck saw $66.9 million in ETF purchases by the Fed.

-David Carey does not own shares in any of the securities mentioned above.
+David Carey does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.